When Salman Butt, Mohammad Asif and Mohammad Amir were found guilty in a court of law a year after the spot-fixing

 Virender Sehwag arrives.
 India were on the verge of a collapse in Bloemfontein when Sehwag, on debut, joined his idol Sachin Tendulkar at the crease.
 Tendulkar played the lead role with a magnificent 155 but Sehwag wasn't standing in his shadow.
 "I know you're tense.
 You're never going to be this tense again, so enjoy the moment," Tendulkar told him, and that's what he did.
 Sehwag got his hundred in 157 balls and added 220 with Tendulkar to stage a first-innings recovery.
 But Shaun Pollock took 6 for 56 in the second innings to set up a nine-wicket win for South Africa.

 A hat-trick for Saqlain Mushtaq as Pakistan thrashed Zimbabwe in the third one-dayer in Peshawar, a match continually interrupted by crowd trouble.
 Zimbabwe were set to chase 225 from 34 overs and Saqlain removed Nos.
 8, 9 and 10 - John Rennie, Gavin Rennie and Andy Whittall - and the match ended there as Alistair Campbell was absent hurt.

 Birth of Vaughan Brown, the New Zealand offspinner whose only Test wicket cost Richard Hadlee a ten-for.
-In the first Test against Australia in Brisbane in 1985-86, a rampant Hadlee had taken the first eight wickets to fall when Brown had Geoff Lawson well caught in the deep... by Hadlee himself.
+In the first Test of the 1985-86 series, in Brisbane, a rampant Hadlee had taken the first eight wickets to fall when Brown had Geoff Lawson well caught in the deep... by Hadlee himself.
 Frank Keating described it as the catch of the century, not so much for the catch itself (though it was eminently droppable) but because, with Dave Gilbert (Test average: 7) and Bob Holland (3) at Nos.
-10 and 11, Hadlee was well set to become only the second bowler to take all ten in a Test innings, after Jim Laker (Anil Kumble later achieved the feat against Pakistan in Delhi in 1998-99).
+10 and 11, Hadlee was well set to become only the second bowler to take all ten in a Test innings, after Jim Laker (Anil Kumble later achieved the feat against Pakistan in Delhi in 1999).
 Brown was also the first winner of the New Zealand Cricket Council's "Young Player to Lord's" scholarship, in 1979, although he had to return after injuring his neck in a car accident.